 The NDE in-service inspection (ISI) program was maintained throughout the year with no significant issues identified.
-In 2023, all ISI's were completed within -10% and +20% of the target date.
+In 2024, all ISIs were completed within -10% and +20% of the target date.
 In addition to the ISI program, a process is in place to identify equipment and components reaching the end of their service life through means such as increased maintenance requirements, lack of availability of replacement parts or manufacturers recommendations.
 Items identified for replacement are assessed through the design change process and may require a capital expenditure, depending on the nature and cost of the replacement component.

-Based on the maintenance related KPI's, the maintenance program, which includes the aging management component, is considered to be effective.
+Based on the maintenance related KPIs, the maintenance program, which includes the aging management component, is effective.